 While part-time work, undertaken during holiday time, can be of benefit to the overall development of the student (work placement is an integral part of the school’s L.C.V.P. programme), management and staff have expressed grave concerns in relation to the amount of evening and weekend work undertaken during school term by students (many of whom are exam candidates).

 The school does not recommend that students (especially exam candidates) undertake any significant part-time work commitments during term time.
 Neither can the school accept responsibility for poor results gained by students who sacrifice study opportunities for short-term financial gain.
 The amount of evening study required by students who wish to gain even average results precludes such work commitments.

 The school assists and facilitates parents to convene with school management at regular meetings.

-The Department of Education & Skills has advised that Junior Certificate results will be issued to schools mid-September.
-Classes for Fourth Years will continue as usual on the day results arrive in the school.
+The Department of Education & Skills has advised that Junior Certificate results will be issued to schools mid-October.
+Classes for Fifth Years will continue as usual on the day results arrive in the school.
 Results will be given to pupils no earlier than 3:00 pm. on the day of issue.

 In an effort to reduce the College’s insurance premium, closed circuit security cameras operate within the school.
 These cover external grounds and indoor circulation areas – canteen, corridors, stairwells etc., etc. It is hoped the measure will also provide additional security for the property and personal possessions of students.